Academics & Teams

 Grade 6 Grade 7 Grade 8

-*Meet the Team is an optional time for students to meet teachers and see classrooms in a casual way before school starts, however, we understand that all schedules may not allow for this.
+*Meet the Team (also known as a welcome walk through or orientation) is an optional time for students to meet teachers and see classrooms in a casual way before school starts, however, we understand that all schedules may not allow for this.